 Honors research usually involves an experimental study that is presented in a formal, written document.
 The document includes a review of the literature the details of the study, together with the results and discussion of the study.
-Students also present a poster of their honors projects to the faculty at the end of spring semester of their senior year.
+Students also present their honors projects to the faculty at the end of spring semester of their senior year.

 It is recommended that students interested in the honors program take this course prior to admission to the program (e.g., fall of junior year).
 Preference will be given to applicants who have completed or who are enrolled in this course at the time of their application.
 Students may also enroll in P211: Psychological and Brain Sciences, to complete the research methods course requirement.

-This is a seminar offered in the spring semester of the junior year and is usually taught by the department chair.
+This is a seminar offered in the spring semester of the junior year and is usually taught by the director of undergardaute studies

 Most of the work for this course is done under the tutelage of the student's mentor.
 It is during this semester that the student will develop the research project and begin working on the data collection process.
 The course also includes scheduled class meetings coordinated by the director of undergraduate studies.

 Continuation of thesis work and scheduled class meetings.
-This course meets during the spring semester of the senior year and is coordinated by the department chair.
-Culminates in submission of honors thesis and a poster presentation.
+This course meets during the spring semester of the senior year and is coordinated by the director of undergraduate studies.